 Hilary is both humbled and very enthusiastic about the opportunity to use her personal background and professional skills to serve on the Board of Directors of the Donor Sibling Registry.
 She is extremely grateful for the life that she has and hopes to contribute in ways that will improve the practice of third-party reproduction for all individuals involved.

-Angie has 25+ years of professional experience in the Biotechnology industry spanning Research, Project Management, and Business Operations.
-She is currently an Executive Director at Genentech where she leads a Business Operations organization in the Research and Early Development unit.
-She has an undergraduate degree in Chemistry from Willamette University, an MBA from Pepperdine Graziadio Business School, a Certificate of Project Management from the University of California, Berkeley, and is a Certified Professional Coach.
+Angie has over 25 years of experience in the Biotechnology industry spanning Research, Project Management, and Business Operations.
+She is currently an Executive Director at Genentech, where she leads a Business Operations organization in the Research and Early Development unit.

 Angie is a former egg donor and the mother of two donor-conceived children.
 She and her family have connected and formed very special, long-lasting relationships with several families who have used the same sperm donor.
 She has also had the pleasure of meeting the two (now adult) girls who were born as a result of her donation.
 Angie is grateful for the relationships she and her kids have formed with their donor family over the years and has developed a particular interest to support families who are navigating the discovery process.